 So you’d like a compact kayak, but you’re wondering … is an inflatable kayak as good as a hard-shell?

-I grew up paddling hard-shell kayaks and have been selling (and paddling) inflatables for almost a decade now.
+I grew up paddling hard-shell kayaks and have been selling (and paddling) inflatables since 2008.
 Here’s my take on the old inflatable vs hard-shell kayaks debate.

 The durability of inflatable kayaks is where most people get nervous and think that hard-shell kayaks are better.
 But, when it comes to durability, there is a huge variation across both inflatable and hard-shell kayaks.

 Whereas the durability of hard-shell kayaks is mostly dependent on the material, for inflatable kayaks, it is mostly dependent on price and purpose.